gne-ldh/PPS/Content/Notes/Files/Connect_to_remote_server.md

 So you need to type three letters (characters), which are y e s.
 Single character will not work.

-After this, once connection established (make sure Internet is wroking, and there is not typing error/mistake), remote server will request you for
+After this, once connection established (make sure Internet is working, and there is not typing error/mistake), remote server will request you for
 password: